mrbmc/mrbmc.github.io/src/_includes/_leadership.md

 ### Management Framework

-As a functional expert I created a framework for nurturing high-performing teams:
+As a functional expert I created a framework for nurturing high-performing teams that I call Triple-C.

 ![Puzzle](/images/about/puzzle.svg){style="height:50vh;"}